Last Update: September 2020

 I grew up in an Indonesian family in Europe so Indonesian food is a definitely part of my heritage.
 However, choosing beef rendang as the #1 dish of my “top 39 best food in South East Asia” was a completely objective decision.
 Apparently I am not alone in my choice, as this same dish was also named the #1 dish in the 2017 “World’s 50 best foods list” by CNN International.

 The braising should be done as slow as possible until all liquid is evaporated.
-It might seem to last forever, but this way the meat becomes really tender and all flavors are absorbed.
+It might seem to take forever, but this way the meat becomes really tender and all flavors are absorbed.
 A truly exceptional taste, so complex with so many different flavors going on at the same time with each bite.
-It’s Indonesia’s answer to Indian and Thai curries.
+It’s Indonesia’s answer to Indian and Thai curries and boy is it eloquent!

-When you prepare Rendang yourself at home, make extra.
-If you can’t finish your portion in a restaurant, take it home in doggy bag.
+If you prepare Rendang at home, make extra.
+If you can’t finish your portion in a restaurant, bring it home in doggy bag.
 It’s true, next day’s Rendang is even better.

 Update – April 2020